 by Terry O'Mahoney

-Performer, teacher, instrument manufacturer, author, mentor—Alan Abel is all of these things.
-Abel has performed under some of the greatest conductors of our time including Eugene Ormandy, Riccardo Muti, and Wolfgang Sawallisch—all Music Directors of the Philadelphia Orchestra.
-He has performed most of the major works of symphonic repertoire and participated in numerous world premieres.
+Performer, teacher, instrument manufacturer, author, mentor—Alan Abel was all of these things.
+Abel performed under some of the greatest conductors of our time including Eugene Ormandy, Riccardo Muti, and Wolfgang Sawallisch—all Music Directors of the Philadelphia Orchestra.
+He performed most of the major works of symphonic repertoire and participated in numerous world premieres.

 As a teacher, his influence may be felt through his students, many of whom may be found in symphony orchestras and universities throughout the world.
 His orchestral triangles and bass drum stands set new standards of quality.
 His orchestral repertoire books are standard textbooks in many percussion programs.
 He has truly created a legacy of excellence in percussion.

-Of his induction into the PAS Hall of Fame, Abel says, “I’m deeply honored to be included in the Hall of Fame along with one of my teachers in high school, Haskell Harr; my college professor, William Street; and my former colleagues and mentors in the Philadelphia Orchestra, Fred Hinger and Charles Owen.
+Of his induction into the PAS Hall of Fame in 1998, Abel said, “I’m deeply honored to be included in the Hall of Fame along with one of my teachers in high school, Haskell Harr; my college professor, William Street; and my former colleagues and mentors in the Philadelphia Orchestra, Fred Hinger and Charles Owen.
 It also pleases me to be joining Buster Bailey, Cloyd Duff, Vic Firth, Saul Goodman, Bill Kraft, and Alexander Lepak—friends in the symphony category of this fraternity.”

 In 1953, Abel began a six-year stint with the Oklahoma City Symphony, and he taught at the University of Oklahoma and Oklahoma City University.
 His early students included Russell Hartenberger (from Nexus) and K. Dean Walker, who later became the first female principal percussionist of the Oklahoma City Symphony.